Origin: Speyside (Scotland)

-Ageing barrels: Ex-bourbon Refill, ex-Moscatel Wine First Fill
+Ageing cask: Ex-bourbon Refill, ex-Moscatel Wine First Fill

 Additional coloring: No